 It doesn’t take long to realise that the LS50 have improved significantly.
 While the basic sonic character is instantly familiar, the new ones have gained a level of clarity and finesse the originals only hinted at.

 Listening to Beethoven’s Fifth Symphony, we’re soon marvelling at the LS50 Meta’s delicacy and precision.
 They sound so much more transparent than before and manage to render low-level details, such as instrumental textures, much more convincingly.

 It’s a surprisingly full-bodied presentation with a good degree of authority for such compact speakers.
 Still, there’s only so deep a 13cm magnesium/aluminium mid/bass unit in a smallish, 30cm-tall cabinet can go.
-Stretch to the likes of the Award-winning and larger three-way KEF R3 (£1300, $2000, AU$3695) and you’ll get notably more in the way of low-frequency reach and punch.
-But you don’t get the LS50 Meta’s insight, delicacy or top-end refinement.
+Stretch to the likes of the newer, larger three-way KEF R3 Meta (£1900 / $2200 / AU$3900) and you’ll get notably more in terms of low-frequency reach, refinement and openness.
+But you might miss out on the LS50 Meta's lovely sense of integration.

-It looks like the Metamaterial technology really works.
+And the Metamaterial technology really works, too.
 These new KEFs sound so much cleaner and more sophisticated than before, particularly at higher frequencies.
-The Meta make the excellent R3 sound congested and ham-fisted in comparison, and that’s a real shock.
+The LS50 Meta make the older non-Meta R3 speakers sound congested and ham-fisted in comparison, and that’s a real shock.

 Large-scale dynamics are handled well and there’s a good amount of muscle for a speaker of this size.
 These are refined and composed performers that rarely sound stressed unless volume levels are high.

 There’s little to complain about when it comes to tonality.
 The KEFs sound smooth and balanced while still having enough in the way of high-frequency bite.
 They will reveal the shortcomings in poor recordings, but don’t go out of their way to be nasty.